petervandenabeele/dbd/README.md

 ## Performance tests on 10 M facts

-In version 0.0.9 a number of test programs where added (e.g. ../bin/test_5.rb) that where used to populated in memory and write to disk a data set with 10 M facts.
+In version 0.0.9 a number of test programs where added (e.g. ../bin/test_5.rb) that where used to populate in memory and write to disk a data set with 10 M facts.

 This function was tested on ruby-2.0.0, ruby-1.9.3 and jruby-1.7.4.
 The facts had an approximate size of 250 Bytes each (80 Bytes object).